jackaudio/jack2/Readme_NetJack2.txt

 The netjackmp's development has just started.
 This prerelease is operational, but involve some serious limitations :
 - You can't set the bitdepth of the transmitted audio samples.
 Floating point values are used for now.
 The possibility to use 16 or 24bits data will be included soon, like in netjack.
 It's important to notice that change the bitdepth id very expensive in processing ressources (because it is a sample to sample operation).
 - The 'inter-slave' communication is not optimized yet.
 If you connect one slave to another, the network streams go through the master.
 While sending network addresses to the slaves when they are inter-jack-connected, we could make the slave possibly independant of the master (except for the synchronization, sent over the network).
 This is the next step of the netjackmp development.
-- Because of the current development, the parametering of the whole system is minimalistic.
 - Unlike netjack, this version doesn't include transport, this is naturally planned for the fully operational version.
 - The 'Audio Adapter' is not completely working, there are several improvements to do.